HUMN 2036 Mangamai'bangawarra: Indigenous Science

-Description This unit explores aspects of Aboriginal science and medical science in the treatment and prevention of illness.
-The unit has a particular focus on the knowledge of the local D'harawal People.
+Description This subject explores aspects of Aboriginal science and medical science in the treatment and prevention of illness.
+The subject has a particular focus on the knowledge of the local D'harawal People.
 The culture and history of Indigenous Australians is introduced to provide a contextual backdrop to the study of Indigenous medical remedies from eastern Australia, the deserts, and the tropics.
 To complement this study, Indigenous perspectives on the seasons, weather and land management will be studied.

 Discipline Indigenous Studies

 Equivalent to a basic understanding of Level 1 introductory biology and chemistry.